 Note that default variables are yellow, and Synthetic Variables are green.

 Dashboards are the human-machine interfaces where data is easily visualized.
 Your Ubidots account will let you create as many dashboards as needed, containing widgets and data-visualizations to comprehend your data at a glance.
 For additional details on your dashboard's construction, check out this tutorial.

-In Ubidots, Events are Alerts are messages triggered and delivered through Email, SMS, Telegrams, Slack, Voice Call or webhook messages based on a customized design rule created in the application.
+In Ubidots, Events are messages triggered and delivered through Email, SMS, Telegrams, Slack, Voice Call or webhook messages based on a customized design rule created in the application.
 If you wish to create alerts for your IoT application, check out this tutorial for additional support.

 3 Event types: